Skip to content

 Five Steps of Lean Six Sigma

-This course explores the Lean Six Sigma methodology’s five steps to continuous process improvement.
+Learn Lean Six Sigma’s five steps of continuous improvement.

 This course explores the Lean Six Sigma methodology’s five steps to continuous process improvement.
 It provides a closer look at the define, measure, analyze, improve, and control steps, collectively referred to as DMAIC.
 It further highlights how mastery of these concepts enables one both to assess improvements that have already been made and to standardize further processes.